Skip to content

 Clothes often smell damp and musty after drying due to excessive moisture in the air, which can cause mould and mildew buildup.

-If you wait too long to transfer clothes from the washer to the dryer, there may be too much moisture build-up, resulting in bad smelling laundry.
+If you wait too long to transfer clothes from the washer to the dryer, there may be too much moisture build-up, resulting in bad smelling, dirty laundry afterwards.

 Investing in a dehumidifier can help speed up the drying process and reduce musty odors.

-To keep laundry from smelling damp, add a cup of vinegar or baking soda to the wash, use half a cup of pine-scented cleaner in the washer, soak clothes in white vinegar and warm water before washing, utilise natural deodorisers like essential oil.
+To keep laundry from smelling damp, add a cup of vinegar or baking soda to the wash, use half a cup of pine-scented cleaner in the washer, soak clothes in distilled white vinegar, and warm water before washing, utilise natural deodorisers like essential oil.

 Remove excess water from clothes before putting them in the dryer to reduce drying time.